Deforestation in Costa Rica: Effects

 Deforestation in Costa Rica has a very serious impact on the environment and therefore may directly or indirectly contribute to flooding, desertification, sedimentation in rivers, loss of wildlife diversity, and the obvious sheer loss of timber.
 Since the end of World War II, approximately 80% of the forests of Costa Rica have disappeared.
 Approximately 20,000 acres (8,100 ha) of land are deforested annually; in the 1990s the country had one of the worst deforestation rates in Central America.

 The deforestation of Costa Rica's tropical rain forests as in other countries is a threat to life worldwide.
 Soil erosion has increased with deforestation with the topsoil washed away from the hills into the streams and out into the oceans, year after year.

 Industries responsible for agricultural plantations and food production have been synonymous with health risks, notably the high levels of toxic pesticides which affected thousands of plantation workers throughout Central America in the 1970s.
 Pesticides used to grow bananas and other fruits such as mangoes and citrus fruit may enter the hydrological systems and contaminate the water.
 The removal of the forest to make way for these fruit plantations may also disrupt the nutrient balance in the soil and through monoculture exhaust the soils and render them unsustainable.

 Deforestation, particular from cattle ranching and poor agricultural practices, can cause drought as the removal of trees increases the ground's sun exposure, evaporating more water from the soil and drying up the land.
 This in turn decreases the amount of water available for transportation, irrigation, and drinking/bathing.
 Furthermore, as more land is cleared for livestock and pastureland, the resulting deforestation can disrupt the water cycle causing changes in the amount of rainfall and atmospheric moisture which can exacerbate the negative impacts of droughts.
 On top of that, clearing of trees to support livestock results in more erosion as there are less trees and other plants to hold the soil in place and lock in moisture.
 Deforestation coupled with unplanned grazing has also decreased the amount of vegetation available to absorb carbon dioxide.
 Furthermore, the growing number of cattle has increased the amount of methane production, a potent greenhouse gas that heavily contributes to climate change and global warming effects.

 Furthermore, little research has been done on the public's understanding of the effects of climate change in countries outside of Europe and North America.
 The perception of climate change is also understudied, especially in developing countries like Costa Rica.
-Research shows that people are most concerned about food and water shortages, poverty, and weather conditions (ie. heat waves) impacting communities now and in the future as a result of climate change.
+Research shows that people are most concerned about food and water shortages, poverty, and weather conditions (i.e. heat waves) impacting communities now and in the future as a result of climate change.
 In general the public trend is low knowledge, high concern, yet minimal engagement in preventing the effects of climate change.
 In Costa Rica, citizens name deforestation as having the biggest impact, followed by ozone layer depletion, fossil fuels, and only a small number naming livestock as a major contributor.